osolisd/appn/README.md

-# numerical-analysis-app
+# epsilon-web (Taylor Sine branch)
-An app that features multiple numerical analysis methods, for our Numerical Analysis class, ST0256.
+A simple Angular app to calculate the sine of x radians using its Taylor series, for my Numerical Analysis course, ST0256.